 And returning to the theme of having an entirely electronic portfolio, the assessors said that it was by far the best that they had seen, and that it was very easy to navigate.
 I had achieved my objective.

 In a similar fashion, I submitted a CD for the Diploma of Software Development a few weeks later.
 This was assessed as demonstrating competence without any further work needed on my part.
-This was followed almost immediately afterwards by a further CD for the Certificate IV in Information Technology Networking.
-The initial response from the primary assessor is that he will accept it as is.

 To the Future